 The highly sophisticated compression technology implemented by DD+ makes it possible to obtain near-CD quality sound and a bitrate of 128Kbit/sec.
 As a result, a program may be proposed in several languages simultaneously.

-Even better, Netflix will soon be using the DD+ audio format to offer 5.1 or 7.1 soundtracks with embedded Dolby Atmos metadata.
+Even better, Netflix uses the DD+ audio format to offer 5.1 or 7.1 soundtracks with embedded Dolby Atmos metadata.
 With a compatible A/V receiver, an unprecedented audio experience is guaranteed.
 Even for installations without speakers to diffuse sound toward or from the ceiling, Dolby Atmos offers a very realistic 5.1 surround sound experience.

 Is Dolby Digital Plus not backward compatible?